antonmi/espec/README.md

 ## Features

-The main idea is to be close to the RSpec phylosophy.
+The main idea is to be close to the RSpec DSL.

   * Test organization with `describe`, `context`, `it`, and etc blocks
   * Familiar matchers: `eq`, `be_close_to`, `raise_execption`, etc